EmilyMcCracken/Micro_Blogging_App/README.md

 A user should be able to:

 sign up

 sign in

 sign out

 edit their account details

 delete their account

-post micro-blogs (posts with less than 150 characters) see a profile page with all of their account details and micro-blog posts to date visit other users' profile pages see a page with the 10 most recent posts (the "feed") follow other users (wait for help from your instructor) see a list of users they follow
+post micro-blogs (posts with less than 150 characters)

+see a profile page with all of their account details and micro-blog posts to date
-Advanced functionality, if you have time, could include:

-a user can upload a profile picture (checkout the Paperclip gem) a user can follow another user without leaving the page they're on (look into JQuery/AJAX) a post can include an uploaded photo posts with links automatically get converted into actual links ability to create groups of users, for other users to follow a bunch of users at the same time Your project should look good, don't make the front-end bare-bones.
-Feel free to use JavaScript for awesome front-end interactions!
-Good luck, have fun, and learn a lot!
-You have until the end of class on Friday for class time as well as the weekend if you'd like to make any final tweaks before your project is submitted.
+visit other users' profile pages

+see a page with the 10 most recent posts (the "feed")

+follow other users (wait for help from your instructor)

+see a list of users they follow

 ------------------------------------------------------------------------------------------------------------------